© Danny Catt

 At the centre of the ice face, a granite monolith had, over the past decade, emerged from beneath the snow; Iceland gulls now used it a rookery, safe from sneaking foxes.
 Nearby, grounded bergs allowed us to get up-close with the ice.
 As big as automobiles and far heavier, the bergs glittered in the sunshine as the heat, wind, and water worked them, carving out myriad forms.

 What do you do after gawking at a glacier?
 Swim beside it, of course.
 Back aboard ship it was now time for the feared Polar Dip.
 Those of us who were brave or crazy enough mustered in the mudroom in our terry-cloth robes, shivering in anticipation of the chill to come.
-Staff assured us that a doctor would be present.
+The expedition team assured us that a doctor would be present.
 Great!
 Then, like so many penguins, we shuffled down to the third-level gangway.

 © Danny Catt